miathedev/medianmpc/README.md

 ## License

-The original project doesnt have a specified license.
-But the original credit goes to Jamie Fenton aka [Fentonia](https://www.fentonia.com) for the initial implementation.
+The original project doesn't have a specified license.
+Original credit goes to [Catnip/Jamie Faye Fenton (Fentonia)](https://www.fentonia.com/catnip/midianmpc/index.html) for the initial implementation.
 This restructured version is provided as-is without any warranty.